SolaceSamples/solace-samples-javascript/docs/_tutorials/persistence-with-queues.md

 The samples consist of two separate producer and consumer browser applications, each comes as a pair: one HTML file and one JavaScript file that is loaded by the HTML file.

 **Sample Output**

-First open `src/basic-samples/QueueConsumer/QueueConsumer.html` page in the browser and connect to a Solace router by specifying the message router properties and clicking “Connect” button.
+First open `src/basic-samples/QueueConsumer/QueueConsumer.html` page in the browser and connect to a Solace router by specifying the message router properties and clicking "Connect" button.

-Then bound to the destination queue by clicking the “Consume messages” button.
+Then bind to the destination queue by clicking the "Consume messages" button.

 The following is a screenshot of the tutorial’s `QueueConsumer.html` web page with the JavaScript debug console open in the Firefox browser.
-It captures the page after it was loaded and the “Connect” button was clicked and then the “Consume messages” button was clicked.
+It captures the page after it was loaded and the "Connect" button was clicked and then the "Consume messages" button was clicked.

 ![]({{ site.baseurl }}/images/perswithqueues-javascript_img-1.png)